 Veterinary Costs

-If you disagree with our assessment, we ask for written correspondence from your vet stating that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for your pet’s condition.
+We prioritise honesty, openness, and transparency when addressing any injury concerns with our valued customers.
+Suppose you disagree with our assessment of the situation.
+In that case, we ask that you provide written documentation from your veterinarian stating that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for your pet’s condition.

 Eyes

-One drawback of having robust fun and playing with new buddies at NBKC is that sand, dust, or other debris may lodge in an eye.
+One drawback of having fun and playing with new friends at NBKC is that sand, dust, or other debris may get lodged in a dog’s eye.

-The Purple People (staff) monitor eyes carefully and flush fishy-looking eyes with saline solution to try and rid them of the flotsam or jetsam lodged within.
-However, the irritation can sometimes take a few days to become noticeable or uncomfortable, and symptoms may not show until home.
+The staff, known as the Purple People, closely monitor the dogs’ eyes and flush any suspicious-looking eyes with saline solution to remove any debris that may be trapped.
+However, it’s important to note that irritation can sometimes take a few days to become noticeable or uncomfortable, and symptoms may not manifest until you return home.

 Further information can be read on our eye page.